UniMath/agda-unimath/src/foundation/disjunction.lagda.md

   A ∨ B := ║ A + B ║₋₁
 ```

+The
+{{#concept "universal property" Disambiguation="of the disjunction of types"}}
-The universal property of the disjunction states that, for every
+of the disjunction states that, for every
 [proposition](foundation-core.propositions.md) `R`, the evaluation map

 ```text